-The Mini Cooper Countryman serves as the brand's entry into the small-crossover segment.
+Introduced last year, the Mini Cooper Countryman serves as the brand's entry into the small-crossover segment.
 It has a taller stance and, unlike other Coopers, four conventional side doors and available all-wheel drive.
-Buyers have a choice of a normally aspirated four-cylinder engine or a turbo four-cylinder (...
+Buyers have a choice of a normally aspirated four-cylinder engine or a...
 Read Full Report

 A trim is a style of a vehicle model.
 Each higher trim has different or upgraded features from the previous trim along with a price increase.
 Learn more about trims

 Great news!
 There are currently no known recalls on 2012 MINI Cooper Countryman.

 Own this car?
 Get a service or repair estimate.

 What you should get in your warranty can be confusing.
 Make sure you are informed.

 Often called a basic warranty or new-vehicle warranty, a bumper-to-bumper policy covers components like air conditioning, audio systems, vehicle sensors, fuel systems and major electrical components.
 Most policies exclude regular maintenance like fluid top offs and oil changes, but a few brands have separate free-maintenance provisions, and those that do offer them is slowly rising.
 Bumper-to-bumper warranties typically expire faster than powertrain warranties.

 Don't be misled a 10-year or 100,000-mile powertrain warranty doesn't promise a decade of free repairs for your car.
 It typically covers just the engine and transmission, along with any other moving parts that lead to the wheels, like the driveshaft and constant velocity joints.
 Some automakers also bundle seat belts and airbags into their powertrain warranties.
 With a few exceptions, powertrain warranties don't cover regular maintenance like engine tuneups and tire rotations.